All 4 books by Edward Tufte now in

 -- Allan T. Grohe Jr. (email)

 They usually give a brief talk and then answer questions in a straightforward and intelligent manner, accompanied by occasional physical props, such as the broken-off piece of foam or model of the external tank.
 They did not use PP in the 8 to 10 press conferences I've viewed.
-You can see the press conferences and the launch by going to nasa tv at
+You can see the press conferences and the launch by going to NASA TV.

 -- Edward Tufte